Ikirema/Restaurant-Recommender-System/README.md

 ## Dataset
 * The data used in this project: https://www.kaggle.com/datasets/uciml/restaurant-data-with-consumer-ratings

+## How to run this project
+* Clone the repository
+* Perform the following pip installs
+`pip install flask`

 ## Authors of this project
 Ombeni Faraja, 3rd Year Computer Science Student in Strathmore University.
 Ian Kirema, 3rd Year Computer Science Student in Strathmore University.